 The student becomes a candidate for the degree on successful completion of the general examination.

 After the dissertation has been completed (except for minor revisions) and has been approved by the student’s advisory committee, it is submitted to the Graduate School.
-A University Reader (a member of the Auburn University graduate faculty [Level 1 or 2] who serves to represent the university’s graduate faculty and the Graduate School) will be appointed to review the dissertation.
+A University Reader (a member of the graduate faculty [Level 1 or 2] who serves to represent the university’s graduate faculty and the Graduate School) will be appointed to review the dissertation.
 However, the student’s advisor may request appointment of the University Reader at any time rather than waiting until after the dissertation is drafted.
-When the Graduate School has received an approved evaluation from the University Reader, the student may apply for the final examination on a form sent by the Graduate School.
-The application must be filed with the Graduate School at least one week in advance of the final examination.
+When the Graduate School has received an approved evaluation from the University Reader, the student may apply for the final examination on a form sent by the graduate School.
+The application must be filed with the graduate School at least one week in advance of the final examination.
 The examination is administered by the student’s advisory committee.
 The University Reader also attends and participates.
 The examination, which generally is oral but may be both oral and written, includes the major and minor fields and a defense of the dissertation.
 Successful completion requires unanimous support of all members of the committee, including the University Reader.
 Any member of the Graduate Faculty may attend.

 Language requirements for graduate degrees vary with departments.
 The Department of Foreign Languages offers proficiency courses in a number of languages.
 The department also offers reading proficiency examinations for those students who wish to demonstrate proficiency without taking a course.
 Such students must apply to the Graduate School for these examinations by the deadline listed in the Graduate School calendar at the beginning of this Bulletin.